Divorce Solicitors Guildford and harassment.

 As expert Divorce solicitors in Guildford we can help you through all aspects of your divorce and answer any questions you may have.
 We have helped many clients to successful resolutions of their cases and have many years of experience in this field.
 Our testimonials speak for themselves.

-Verbal abuse doesn't leave any visual marks on the body, or cause actual physical pain so it can be harder to recognise than other types of abuse.
+As verbal abuse doesn't leave any visual marks on the body, or cause actual physical pain, it can be harder to recognise than other types of abuse.
 Verbal abuse can take many forms, but will most commonly be by somebody attempting to threaten, belittle, scare, or embarrass you.
 They may also be attempting to control you by the way they speak to you and the words they use.
-Verbal abuse is often the first step to physical abuse, so it is not something to be taken lightly.
+Verbal abuse is very often the first step to physical abuse, so it is not something to be taken lightly.
 If your ex partner is behaving in a way that makes you feel inadequate, inferior, or threatened in any way, then you could be the victim of verbal abuse and need to seek legal advice promptly.

 Harassment can also arise as part of divorce proceedings, or indeed after the divorce has been finalised.
 It can take many forms, one of which can also be verbal abuse.
 Harassment is defined as when someone behaves in a way that makes you feel distressed, humiliated or threatened.
 The abuser will try to intimidate, or cause emotional harm, to their victim on both a regular basis and over a sustained period of time.

 Verbal abuse and threats to either the victim and/or their family and friends.

 Online bullying, for example through social media posts.

 Actual damage to your property, for example graffiti, broken windows etc.

 Getting angry in a way that makes you fearful and afraid.

 Threats to harm themselves if you don't conform to their wishes.